skaczmarek-dev/skaczmarek-dev.github.io/_posts/2024-11-01-python-commandline-arguments-getopts.md

 ```

-That's it, I hope it was clear.
-If you have any questions, please drop me a post below and remember to check second post in this series - [link]().
+That's it, I hope it was clear and useful.